 Abstract

-This documents presents the status of the EGI Operations infrastructure, focusing on the evolution of services and processes that has been implemented in the first year of the EGI-Engage project.
-This deliverable gives an overview of the deployed services that are provided to users and members of the federation, the amount of resources available, and the activities that support service provisioning.
+This documents presents the status of the EGI Operations infrastructure at the end of the first year of EGI-Engage, and reports on the improvements and evolution of services and processes that has been implemented during the first reporting period.
+This deliverable gives an overview of the deployed services that are provided to users and members of the federation, the amount of resources available, trends, and the activities that support service provisioning across the EGI federation.

-The roadmap for evolving the current set of services is presented as well with links with the other EGI-engage activities.
+The roadmap for evolving the current set of services is presented as well with links to other EGI-engage work packages.